Sathwik231012/gpt2-text-generation/README.md

-# gpt2-text-generation
+# GPT-2 Text Generation

-Python app based on GPT-2 model that can generate similar content to that of humans, based on input given by the user.
-It features NLP and deep learning with elaboration of original coherent pieces of complex text.
-A great way to learn transformer models and to illustrate AI text generation abilities.
+A demo Python project that illustrates creating text generation based on the GPT-2 language model of Hugging Face Transformers.

+## Project Overview

+Through this project, the user can feed any text prompt and receive a human-like text completion based on using the pretrained GPT-2 model.
+GPT-2 is an advanced deep learning model made by OpenAI which has been trained on natural language generation.

+## Features

+- Create logical and imaginative text in accordance with user requests.
+- Adjustable generation parameters such as maximum length and temperature (creativity).
+Convenient command line choice of interacting with the model in real-time.
+Aplicable to creative writing, chatbots, tale producing and instruction transformer-based NLP systems.

+## Installation

+Ensure that you install Python 3.7 or higher.
+A virtual environment is suggested to be used.